 Liking what you do, and liking how you do it.
 Great.
 But liking yourself?
 That’s where happiness comes in, which gets us into some dicey existential water.
 What does it mean to be happy?

-In Mark Manson’s book The Subtle Art of Not Giving A F*ck (the premise of which is similar to this post, so I apologize and admit to using the idea, even if it is nonproprietary) he describes happiness as “a form of action… an activity.”
+In Mark Manson’s book The Subtle Art of Not Giving A F*ck, he describes happiness as “a form of action… an activity.”

 “True happiness occurs only when you find the problems you enjoy having and enjoy solving… Negative emotions are a call to action.
 Positive emotions, on the other hand, are rewards for taking proper action.”

-We are also capable of knowing what success feels like in a moment — for example, when we get a promotion, receive an award, or meet a long-term goal (more on that later).
+We can also recognize what success feels like in a moment — for example, when we get a promotion, receive an award, or meet a long-term goal (more on that later).
 Richard Branson describes feeling successful as being “actively engaged.”

 “The more you’re actively and practically engaged, the more successful you will feel.”

 If happiness is a form of action, I believe success is too.
-As I said in my post about acting and success, to succeed you need to be working toward something.
+As I said in my post about acting and success, to succeed one needs to be working toward something.

 “If you want to live a happy life, tie it to a goal, not to people or things.”